Content Writing & Publishing

 EaseSimple, easy, effortless, quick, step-by-step, beginner-friendly

-The curiosity gap is the space between what readers know and what they want to know.
-Example:
+The curiosity gap is the distance between what a reader already knows and what they want to know.
+Look at the difference:

 ❌ No gap: "The Best Email Marketing Tools for 2026"